yayorbitgum/Learning/ISS_Tracker/README.md

     - Global locations (separated by feature class): https://geonames.nga.mil/gns/html/namefiles.html
 - Use the hdf5_converter.py script I made to convert the unzipped text files to hdf5 format for fast reading.
     - You may need to make sure a folder named "hdf5" is inside the GeoLocationInfo folder, but it might create it for you.
     - You can also convert these files yourself if you'd like to!
-It was done with pandas, with errors, so you may be able to do a much better conversion than I did.
+It was done with pandas with the afformentioned script, so you may be able to do a much better conversion than I did.
         - The National File uses | as a delimiter.
         - The global files use \t as a delimiter.
 - Run ISS_Location_Tracker.py!